Motley Fool Stock Picks Have Strong Returns

 So, the Motley Fool picks are doing pretty well.
 What’s the value of their newsletter for investors?
 It turns out, a lot.

-What The Motley Fool Stock Adviser Gets You
+What The Motley Fool Stock Advisor Gets You

-Basically you get a ton of stock picks.
-This includes a couple of stock recommendations mailed to you every month, their monthly selections called their “best buys now”, their recommended starter stocks and ongoing coverage of the stocks they’ve recommended.
+First, you get a ton of stock picks.
+This includes a couple of stock recommendations mailed to you every month, monthly selections called their “best buys now,” recommended starter stocks and ongoing coverage of recommended stocks.

-But, a lot of the value isn’t in The Motley Fool’s picks, rather it is in the community that comes along with it.
+But, the value isn’t just in the Motley Fool’s picks.
+Rather, it’s in the community that comes along with it.
 The Motley Fool community includes:

 - Access to their stock forums.